-The Aga Khan University held its 32nd Convocation ceremony in Pakistan on Saturday, November 30, 2019.
-350 students received degrees and diplomas and Dr Sania Nishtar, Special Assistant to Pakistan’s Prime Minister on Social Protection and Poverty Alleviation, attended as the Chief Guest of the ceremony.
+The Aga Khan University held its 32nd convocation ceremony in Pakistan on Saturday, November 30, 2019.
+Dr Sania Nishtar, Special Assistant to Pakistan’s Prime Minister on Social Protection and Poverty Alleviation, presided over the ceremony as the chief guest and 350 students received degrees and diplomas.

 The School of Nursing and Midwifery conferred a total of 181 degrees, including 18 Master of Science in Nursing, 144 Bachelor of Science in Nursing and 19 Bachelor of Science in Midwifery degrees.